novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 Naturally, from that moment, stories about Lee Hyun-woo began to spread from the desk.

-It even reached the ears of Kim Ah-young, the eldest daughter of the chairman of 【Guseong Group】, who was staying at 【Seorabeol Hotel】.
+It even reached the ears of Kim Ah-young, the eldest daughter of the chairman of 【Guseong Group】, who is also the director of 【Seorabeol Hotel】.

 The person who conveyed this information was her secretary, Park Min-sook.